Latest posts by Hailey Friedman (see all)

 I’ve reviewed every webinar software and WebinarJam is my favorite.
 Every.
 Single.
 One.
 And if you don’t believe I’ve done my research, read any of my other articles.

-Like I said, I think WebinarJam is the easiest, most affordable and strongest webinar tool, particularly for entrepreneurs who want to use webinars to engage and sell to customers.
+I have used WebinarJam for years and think it is probably the easiest, most affordable and strongest webinar tool, particularly for entrepreneurs who want to use webinars to engage and sell to customers.

 - It’s so easy.